UniversalDependencies/docs/_fi-overview/specific-syntax.md

 [§1452](http://scripta.kotus.fi/visk/sisallys.php?p=1452) about
 referative and temporal structures, which are considered finite.)

-If the dependent is a non-clausal complement, it is a participal complement that resembles adjectival complements.
+If the dependent is a non-clausal complement, it is a participial complement that resembles adjectival complements.
 Some of these complements can be modified, but all the same they do not form clauses.
-These participal complements do not have their own dependency type, and the type [`acl:partmod`]() is used to annotate them.
+These participial complements do not have their own dependency type, and the type [`acl:partmod`]() is used to annotate them.

 #### Examples